hmmcp/Federated-Conformal-Prediction-Distributed-Fleet-Prognostics/README.md

 * **70% training units**
 * **30% calibration units**

-The split is performed at the **unit level** to avoid information leakage between the training and calibration sets.

 In addition, a separate **test fleet containing 20 units** is generated.
 The test fleet follows a different transition matrix from the training fleets, introducing a controlled **distribution shift** between the training/calibration and test environments.